 CNBC’s recent article, “Here’s why robo-advisors won’t replace human financial advisors“, identified that while robo advisers will be able to provide retail investors with automated investment strategies, in conjunction with having the capabilities to create portfolios and undertake asset location using clients’ data points, AI won’t be able to account for the more complex areas of financial planning.

-Where AI is limited when it comes to providing financial planning services is it's incapable of being able to develop an emotional connection or to empathise.
+Where AI is limited when it comes to providing financial planning services is that it’s incapable of being able to develop an emotional connection or to empathise.

 These qualities are intrinsic to building relationships and trust with clients.
 For example, when a client’s financial situation becomes more complex, such as they want to start a family or invest in their own business, a human financial adviser will empathise with them and assess their priorities, before helping the client make the right changes to their finances to achieve these goals.